 Church Plant - Christ the King - JP/Roxbury, Boston, MA

-Church Plant - City Church of San Francisco
+Church Plant - Church of the Redeemer - Maryville/Alcoa

 A HAND UP FOR WOMEN